 Author: Tracy Morley, SPHR, Legal Editor

-Updated to reflect forthcoming amendments to San Francisco's Paid Parental Leave Ordinance.
+Updated to reflect proposed rules regarding the San Francisco Paid Parental Leave Ordinance.

 Updated to reflect Rhode Island's maximum weekly benefit amount for claims with a benefit year begin date of July 3, 2016, or later.